RYAN, MICHAEL

 We are attentive and considerate during demonstrations and introductions.
 When the teacher is talking or another student is called on to answer, we are quiet.

-Use art materials and tools properly
+We use art materials and tools properly

 -